 \subsection{Initial points in Algorithm 1}

-To select an initial point $\Theta_0\in M$ in Algorithm 1 for solving Problems 1 and 2, we propose Algorithm \ref{algorithm2} in which ${\rm rand}$ denotes a single uniformly distributed random number in the interval $(0,1)$.
+To select an initial point $\Theta_0$ in Algorithm 1 for solving Problems 1 and 2, we propose Algorithm \ref{algorithm2} in which ${\rm rand}$ denotes a single uniformly distributed random number in the interval $(0,1)$.
 In step 1, we obtain a triplet $(A,B,C)$ using an existing subspace method such as N4SID \cite{van1994n4sid}, MOESP \cite{verhaegen1992subspace}, CVA \cite{larimore1990canonical}, ORT \cite{katayama2006subspace}, or N2SID \cite{verhaegen2016n2sid}.
-However, at this stage, $A$ is not contained in ${\rm Sym}_+(n)$, but also $A\not \in {\rm Sym}(n)$.
+However, at this stage, $A$ is not necessarily contained in ${\rm Sym}(n)$, to say nothing of ${\rm Sym}_+(n)$.
 Thus, in step 2, we replace $A$ with the symmetric part of $A$.
 That is, at this stage, $A\in {\rm Sym}(n)$, but $A\not\in {\rm Sym}_+(n)$ in general.
 In fact, if there is $i\in \{1,2,\ldots, n\}$ such that $\lambda_i\leq 0$ in step 3, $A\not\in {\rm Sym}_+(n)$.
-In steps $4, 5,\ldots,8$, any negative eigenvalues of $A$ are replaced with a random value in $(0,0.01)$.
-That is, we consider negative eigenvalues of $A$ to be perturbations of small positive eigenvalues.
+In steps $4, 5, 6, 7, 8$, any negative eigenvalues of $A$ are replaced with a random value in $(0,0.01)$.
+That is, we consider negative eigenvalues of $A$ to be perturbed small positive eigenvalues.
 Thus, steps 9 and 10 produce $A\in {\rm Sym}_+(n)$ and $\Theta_0\in M$, respectively.

 For Problem 3, we replace step 9 in Algorithm \ref{algorithm2} with

 where $V:= $.
 Then, $\Theta_0$ in step 10 is contained in $\tilde{M}$.

 \begin{remark} A Riemannian steepest descent (SD) method for solving Problems 1 and 2 can be derived by replacing steps 5 and 6 in Algorithm 1 with $\eta_{k+1} = -{\rm grad}\,f_1(\Theta_{k+1})$.
 That is, in contrast to the case of the CG methods, the SD method for Problem 2 is the same as that for Problem 1, because \eqref{grad2} holds.
 However, the SD method is not more efficient than CG methods \cite{ring2012optimization}.
 We demonstrate this fact in Section \ref{Sec6A}. \end{remark}